aish-1509/augmentus-point-cloud/README.md

 A `cluster_summary.json` is also written to `docs/renders/` with point count, bounding box, and centroid data for each cluster.

 **Note on cluster count:** The Euclidean pass finds five valid components above the `min_cluster_size=50` threshold.
 A sixth connected component exists in the data with 37 points, but falls below the cutoff.
 Lowering the threshold to 30 would include it, but at 37 points (roughly 2 cm × 2 cm surface patch at 2 cm voxel spacing) it is more likely a scanner edge artifact than meaningful geometry.
 Keeping the threshold at 50 avoids presenting noise as a cluster.
+The five separated fragments are structurally meaningful — each sits above the 50-point density threshold and corresponds to a distinct surface region, visible in the individual cluster renders and the cluster_summary.json.

 ### Advanced Pipeline Renders (optional)